llm-bible/llm-bible.github.io/_publications/wang2018robust.markdown

 bibkey: wang2018robust
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1807.03100"}
-tags: ['Pretraining Methods', 'RAG', 'GPT']
+tags: ['RAG', 'GPT', 'Pretraining Methods']
 ---
 We consider the problem of neural semantic parsing, which translates natural language questions into executable SQL queries.
 We introduce a new mechanism,